Introduction: Garden Deck With Greenhouse

 In the pictures you can see four temporary wooden beams, that were levelled and had the height of the final deck and support beams.
 This way it was easy to see how much earth that had to be removed, as it is essential that the final beams are not in direct contact with the earth, which would cause them to quickly rot.

-The beam shoes were bolted onto an inflexible fiberboard, and stuck into concrete four at a time.
+The foundation shoes were first temporarily bolted onto an inflexible fiberboard, and stuck into concrete four at a time.
 It can be seen seen supported in the front of the picture, by some temporary garden fence rods.
 The height does not have to be super precise, as the beams can be adjusted in the shoes later.
+Once the cement has set, the fiberboard is removed again. (instead of the fiberboard, you can use one of the beams.
+I just used the fiberboard because it was lighter)

 Holes for the concrete were drilled with a ø10cm hand earth auger, to a depth of approximately 60cm.
 Shoes were placed 130cm apart.